fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-It's important to understand how to convert between contexts if needed, but the
+It's important to understand how to convert between contexts manually as needed,
-good news is that we don't typically need to write the converters or syntax.
+as we have done.
+The good news is that we don't typically need to write the
-Scalaz already provides `scalaz.effect.LiftIO` because lifting an `IO` into a
+converters or syntax.
+Scalaz already provides `scalaz.effect.LiftIO` because
-transformer stack is so common:
+lifting an `IO` into a transformer stack is so common:

 {lang="text"}
 ~~~~~~~~
   @typeclass trait LiftIO[F[_]] {
     def liftIO[A](ioa: IO[A]): F[A]
   }
+  @typeclass trait MonadIO[F[_]] extends LiftIO[F] with Monad[F]
 ~~~~~~~~

-with instances for all the common combinations of transformers.
+with `MonadIO` instances for all the common combinations of transformers.

-The boilerplate overhead to lift an `IO` interpreter is therefore two lines of
+The boilerplate overhead to lift an `IO` interpreter to anything with a
+`MonadIO` instance is therefore two lines of code (for the interpreter
-code per interpreter, and another one line per element of the algebra:
+definition) plus one line per element of the algebra:

 {lang="text"}
 ~~~~~~~~
-  final class LookupRandomCtx(io: Lookup[IO]) extends Lookup[Ctx] {
+  final class LookupLifted[F[_]: MonadIO](io: Lookup[IO]) extends Lookup[F] {
-    def look: Ctx[Int] = io.look.liftIO[Ctx]
+    def look: F[Int] = io.look.liftIO[F]
   }
 ~~~~~~~~

-A> It should be possible to write a compiler plugin that can automatically produce
+A> It is possible to possible a compiler plugin that automatically produces the
-A> the wrappers, but nobody has done so.
-This would be a great contribution to the
+A> `Lifted` wrappers, but nobody has done so.
+This would be a great contribution to
-A> ecosystem!
+A> the ecosystem!

 #### TODO Performance